 1. Am I required to dual enroll my child?
 Dual enrollment in the public school is an option, not a requirement.
 The decision as to whether or not a child is dual-enrolled is made by the parent.
 The Competent Private Instruction Report has a section where parents can request dual enrollment, if they want it.
 When parents request dual enrollment, the school district receives state funds to provide service for the dual-enrolled student.
-Access to public school programs, materials or testing services can be obtained through dual enrollment.
+Access to public school programs, materials can be obtained through dual enrollment.
 PLEASE NOTE: Dual enrollment is no longer required to access no-cost standardized testing for annual assessment purposes from the public school system.
 No-cost testing for resident homeschooled students is now available upon request.
 NICHE recommends that you submit your request early in the school year, and in writing, to assure that it will be honored.

 A school district cannot automatically dual-enroll your child.

 2. Is dual enrollment the same as enrollment in a Home School Assistance Program [HSAP]?
 Dual enrollment is not the same as enrollment in a Home School Assistance Program [HSAP].
 A school district must offer dual enrollment, but it does not have to offer a HSAP.
 Students who are in a HSAP can also be dual-enrolled.

 3. Under dual enrollment, is the school district required to give me textbooks and teacher's editions?
 A school district is only required to provide you with materials that are available on the same basis to regularly enrolled students.
 They may provide you with teacher's editions, but they are not required to do so.

 4. Can my dual-enrolled student play sports or participate in extracurricular activities at the public school?
 A homeschooled dual-enrolled student can participate in sports and extracurricular activities at a public school on the same basis as regularly enrolled students.